CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 > 🎯 Goal: Clone a remote repository to your local machine

-You'll need to use the information below so we can achieve the following goal:
+You'll need to use the information below to achieve this goal:

 You'll need to clone the following repository 👉 https://github.com/CodeYourFuture/education-blog

-To achieve this goal, follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs
+Follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs ( Remember to use the url for the education-blog repo when you are cloning )

 {{</note>}}